AljoschaMeyer/guvm/README.md

 # Generic Unityped Virtual Machine

-The generic unityped virtual machine (guvm) is a simple virtual machine for unityped (i.e. dynamically typed) programming languages whose definition is generic over the exact type of values.
-The language might support integers, arrays, whatevers, the guvm doesn't care.
-What it does provide are first-class function values (lexically scoped closures).
+The generic unityped virtual machine (guvm) is a simple virtual machine for unityped (i.e. dynamically typed) programming languages.
+The virtual machine is generic over the type of values, a concrete vm is obtained by specifying the set of values, and some opaque functions that can be used to manipulate them.
+The instruction set provides everything else that is necessary: control flow, moving values in memory, and the ability to define and call functions.

-Functions work by executing instructions such as loading/storing values from/to memory, (conditionally) jumping to other instructions, or calling further functions.
-The semantics are kept fairly simple, there is no exception handling and every functions has a fixed arity.

-This whole specification is generic over `V`, the type of language-specific non-function values, `B`, the type of built-in functions (see below), and `S`, the type of built-in function states (a rather technical necessity for giving the semantics of stateful built-in functions).
+The primary intent is not to provide an efficient implementation, but to offer precise, simple semantics, so that a programming language can be defined by specifying its value set and a translation of language constructs into guvm instructions.

+The virtual machine does not attempt to be a compilation target for any currently popular languages, in fact it eschews some rather standard features in favor of simplicity: there is no exception handling, so invalid actions such as trying to invoke a non-function value immediately terminate program execution, and all functions have a fixed arity between zero and fifteen, invoking a function with the wrong number of arguments also terminates execution.

+What the machine does provide are instructions for loading/storing values from/to memory, (conditionally) jumping to other instructions, defining functions (lexically scoped closures to be precise), calling closures and built-in functions, defining asynchronous closures, and concurrently calling asynchronous closures and asynchronous build-in functions.
+Concurrent calls use corporative, eventloop based scheduling, the execution model is single-threaded and fully deterministic.

 ## Preliminary Definitions

 All definitions in the specification are given in a [rust](https://www.rust-lang.org/)y, typed pseudocode.
-In this pseudocode, `Bool` denotes the type of truth values (`true` and `false`), `Nat` the type of natural numbers, `U64` the natural numbers representable with 64 bits.
+The main difference to rust is that everything is moved around by value (as if every time implemented `Copy`).
+This is effectively regular mathematical notation, but using plaintext and with a well defined way of specifying algebraic datatypes.
+In this pseudocode, `Bool` denotes the type of truth values (`true` and `false`), `Nat` the type of natural numbers, `U64` the natural numbers representable with 64 bits, `U4` the natural numbers representable with four bits.

+The expression `undefined!()` means that something must never occur: the semantics of the virtual machine only well defined on initial states for which no such expression is reachable.
+A state is also invalid if it contains different functions with the same ordinal (ignore this sentence on your first read-through).

 Optional values are represented by the following type: